j-a-ferguson/fold-tree/README.md

 This is a simple typescript library for parsing documents with a VIM-style folded-code structure.
 It is the back-end of a VScode extension I am writing to provide VIM-style folding but also some IDE-like features to quickly navigate through files with folded structure.
-Specifically, we would like to provide the underlying functionality to enable:
+Specifically, I would like to provide the underlying functionality to enable:

 - Fast query of folding ranges
 - Fast insertion of a new fold
 - Fast deletion of an existing fold

 To solve for these properties I took a compiler-like appreach whereby I specify a BNF grammar for what I shall call **foldlang** and will construct an abstract syntax tree representing a file.
-Once this has been constructed the operations above may be implemented as standard $N$-tree operations
+Once this has been constructed the operations above may be implemented as standard tree operations

 ## The VIM Fold